authgear/authgear-server/docs/specs/captcha.md

 ```

 - `captcha.enabled`: Boolean.
 If it is true, the new configuration is used.
+- `captcha.ip_allowlist`: A list of IPv4 CIDR notations or IPv4 addresses.
+If the incoming request matches any entry in the allowlist, the request bypasses Captcha.
 - `captcha.providers`: An array of Captcha provider configuration.
 The actual shape depends on the `type` property.
 - `captcha.providers.type`: Required.
 The type of the Captcha provider.
 Valid values are `cloudflare` and `recaptchav2`.
 - `captcha.providers.alias`: Required.
 The unique identifier to the Captcha provider.
 It is used in other parts of the configuration to refer to this particular Captcha provider.
 For example, the project can configured a number of Captcha providers, but only uses one of them in a particular Authentication Flow.